alastria/alastria-identity-schemas/AlastriaID/VerifiableAttestation/2022-11/README.md

     <td>array&ltstring&gt</td>
     <td>
       Every Verifiable Credential must define its type.<br><br>
-      The value of this property for a V-ID must be: 'VerifiableCredential', 'AccreditedVerifiableAttestation', 'VerifiableID'.
+      The value of this property for a V-ID must be: 'VerifiableCredential', <s>'AccreditedVerifiableAttestation'</s>, 'VerifiableID'.
     </td>
   </tr>